vistemur/computerGraphics/README.md

-# ✨ Computer graphics universuty projects
+# ✨ Computer graphics university projects

 This is a set of small projects from simple matrix transformations to complex 3d objects render with lighting